mbmasadeh/SqoopCommands/index.md

     Now its the time for sqoop, run this command to get the table name "actor" to HDFS
   </p>
    <pre><code>
-   sqoop import --connect jdbc:postgresql://<Database server IP>/dvdrental --username root --password <the password> --table actor -m 1
+   sqoop import --connect jdbc:postgresql://"Database server IP"/dvdrental --username root --password "the password" --table actor -m 1
     </code></pre>